 Our efforts in ID&E go beyond the workplace.
 In 2020, Vertex and the Vertex Foundation committed $4 million over three years to fight racism and injustice around the world.
 This commitment includes:

 $1.5 million commitment from the Vertex Foundation to help establish the Boston University Center for Antiracist Research.
-The Center will study and develop new ways to understand, explain and solve seemingly intractable problems of racial inequity and injustice.
+The Center represents a collaborative, multidisciplinary research and education effort in pursuit of social justice and equity.

-The Vertex Foundation was one of the first funders of the New Commonwealth Racial Equity and Social Justice Fund, a coalition of Black and Brown executives in Massachusetts who have come together to leverage their individual and collective power to eliminate systemic racism and racial inequity throughout the state.
+The Vertex Foundation was one of the first funders of the New Commonwealth Racial Equity and Social Justice Fund, a coalition of Black and Brown executives in Massachusetts who have come together to leverage their individual and collective power to eliminate systemic racism and racial inequity throughout Massachusetts.

 Vertex expanded support to long-time partners, including the Boston Private Industry Council, Bottom Line and the Biomedical Science Careers Program, while the Vertex Foundation increased its commitments to City Year and Equal Justice Works.